The course of study required of all students for graduation includes:

 - Administrative Law: Public Institutions (Fall or Spring, 3 cr.)

-- A Fourth Semester Lawyering Seminar (Spring, 4 cr.)
-Each year, we offer between six and eight fourth semester lawyering seminars, each focusing on a different aspect or area of public interest practice.
-Second year students will receive information about the Lawyering Seminar offerings next Fall.
+Each year, we offer between six and eight Lawyering Seminar III classes, each focusing on a different aspect or area of public interest practice.
+Second year students receive information about the Lawyering Seminar III offerings in the Fall.
+Part-time students can take Lawyering Seminar III in their fourth or sixth semester.
+Successful completion of Lawyering Seminar III is a prerequisite to enrolling in a clinic.

-In the third year, you must enroll in a clinic or concentration.
-Some of the clinics are one-semester 12-credit courses; others are two-semester courses counting for 8 credits in each semester.
-The concentrations are one-semester 12-credit courses.
-The clinic and concentration offerings vary slightly from year to year.
+All students are required to enroll in a clinic before graduation.
+Some of the clinics are one-semester 10 or 12-credit courses; others are two-semester courses counting for 8 credits in each semester.
+The practice clinics are one-semester 12-credit courses.
+The clinical offerings vary slightly from year to year.
 Second year students receive information about the clinic and concentration offerings in the Spring.
+Part-time students can take a clinic in their fifth or seventh semester.
+Successful completion of Lawyering Seminar III is a prerequisite to enrolling in a clinic.

 General Program Planning Information